ayomiakp-21/St_Augustine_Hospital_Analysis/README.md

 - Average visit duration ranges 32–42 minutes, indicating moderate consultation complexity
 - Chronic illness management programs and longer consultations align with patient needs but these require efficient doctor scheduling and support systems

+## Doctors Performance

+- The hospital operates with a total of 10 doctors, each managing an average of 50 patient visits, indicating a moderate and balanced patient workload.
+Despite this manageable volume, the overall patient recovery rate stands at 22.4%, which is low for a healthcare setting
+- This disparity between workload and outcomes suggests underlying inefficiencies in clinical processes, including treatment protocols, patient-to-doctor allocation or post-treatment follow-up practices

+### Doctor-Level Performance Variance

+- Top Performer: Samantha Singleton (highest recovery %)
+- High Visit Load: Kimberly Lin (64 visits), Gregory Chen and Kelly Green (55 visits each)
+- Recovery % Spread: Ranges roughly from 15% to 30%
+- There is significant inconsistency in doctor outcomes.
+Some doctors are handling more patients without proportionally better recovery rates, which can hurt both patient outcomes and staff morale

+### Deceased % by Doctors

+- Doctors like Jamie Smith and Kelly Green show higher deceased percentages
+- Doctors with moderate workloads sometimes outperform those with heavier caseloads
+- Patient outcomes may be negatively impacted by workload pressure, specialization mismatch or delayed interventions

+### Gender Distribution

+- Male: 50% , Female: 50%
+- Good gender balance.
+Performance gaps are not gender-driven, which is useful for fair policy design

+## Treatment Analysis

+### Overall Treatment Performance

+- Treatments Covered: 6
+- Overall Treatment Success Rate: 77.4%
+- Average Treatment Duration: 48m.33s
+- Average Treatment Cost: $683.33
+- Readmission Rate: 34.6%
+- Success rate looks decent on paper but the high readmission rate is a red flag.
+That can translate to treatments working initially but patients are coming back due to complications, incomplete recovery or poor follow-up care

+### Treatment Success by Department

+- Top Performers are Pediatrics (90%) and Cardiology (88%) while Underperformers are Oncology (72%) and Emergency (65%)
+- Emergency and Oncology treatments are less predictable and higher risk, but the gap is still too wide.
+This points to inconsistent protocols, resource strain or possibility of rushed treatment decisions

+### Treatment-Level Effectiveness

+-The treatment portfolio includes 6 treatment types, with an overall treatment success rate of 77.4%.
+While this indicates moderate effectiveness, it is offset by a high readmission rate of 34.6%, signaling gaps in post-treatment care, follow-up protocols or treatment suitability
+- Diagnostic treatments such as X-Ray, ECG and MRI scans demonstrate consistently high success rates (above 90%), indicating strong reliability and low risk.
+In contrast, complex and invasive treatments such as Chemotherapy (72%) and Heart Surgery (75%) show lower success rates and contribute disproportionately to readmissions and costs
+- Department-level analysis shows higher success rates in Pediatrics and Cardiology, while Emergency and Oncology departments underperform.
+This pattern reflects the operational challenges of time-sensitive and high-severity cases, as well as potential inconsistencies in emergency treatment workflows
+- Chronic illness trends reveal a mid-year increase in cases, suggesting predictable seasonal demand that is not currently being addressed through proactive care planning

 # Strategic Recommendations

 ## Operational Efficiency